Surgery: What to Expect

 The Surgical Consultation

 The purpose of a surgical consultation is to determine whether there is a surgical procedure that can be offered to help you with your current medical condition.
-When you come in for your surgical consultation, please bring the following with you:

 The Surgical Consultation: What to bring